fpbfabio/dblp_data_processing/readme.md

 ##Requirements

-* python3 command line tool set up
+* python (version 3 or higher) command line tool set up

 ##How to use